scale-it/algo-builder/examples/README.md

 After that, `algob` will be in your local yarn context.
 To use it we either access `algob` through `yarn run` (recommended), or through `node_modules/.bin`.

-The example is already initialized.
+The examples are already initialized.
 So we don't need to run `yarn run algob init .`

+#### PyTEAL

+Many examples are using PyTEAL.
+Please follow our [PyTEAL setup](../README.md#pyteal).

 ### Update config